hemanthkumargr/docs/thirdPartyModules/PayPal-Quick-Start.md

 Broadleaf Commerces offers an out-of-the-box PayPal solution that requires little configuration and is easily set up.
-For a more customized solution, please see [[PayPal Advanced Configuration]].
+For a more customized solution, please see [[PayPal Advance Configuration]].

 **You must have completed the [[PayPal Environment Setup]] before continuing**

 ##1) Adding PayPal Support

-First, you will need to add the quick-start PayPal application context (`bl-paypal-applicationContext.xml`) to your web.xml.
+First, you will need to add the quick-start PayPal application context `bl-paypal-applicationContext.xml` to your web.xml.
 Your `patchConfigLocations` should look something like this:

 ```xml